homemadearcade/zero/todo/9_TODO_BUGS.md

 Load correct game needs to like SWITCH ACTIVITY.
 Thats the right problem to fix.
 Changing the game id changes the game rooms game which can be confusing for folks

+Space bar is getting captured on the accordions

 --

 Instances were not getting deleted on the client